majkrzak/sp-sota-maps/readme.md

 sota cache bake
 ```

-Alternatively, cache can be preloaded from the GitHub release by executing the following:
+Alternatively, the cache can be preloaded from the GitHub release by executing the following:

 ```
 sota cache preload